jimothydoe001/tunefind-to-mp3/README.md

 and the only fix i can think of right now, is deleting this part<br>

 ``` --cookies tmp/files/cookies.txt```
-at line 218 from file main.py <br>
+from the line 218 in the main.py file <br>
 i'll see if i can do anything about it some other time<br>

 ### To Do: